orxaicom/Sefaria-Desktop-Unofficial/README.md

 [long overdue](https://github.com/Sefaria/Sefaria-Project/issues/294).

 ## TODO
-* [ ] Check for any web request to internet (for example web fonts) and pack those in the AppImage to make it fully self contained.
+* [ ] Check for any web requests to internet (for example web fonts) and pack those in the AppImage to make it fully self contained.
 * [ ] I've tried to upload the AppImage to the GitHub Releases, But it doesn't allow files larger than 2 GB.
 * [ ] The start up time for the server is around 2 minutes and unacceptable.
 Profile it to see why it takes so long.
 Investigate using Gunicorn.
-Also tried manage.py runserver `--skip-checks` but since we're shipping with an older version of Django, it's not supported.
+Also tried `manage.py runserver --skip-checks` but since we're shipping with an older version of Django, it's not supported.
 * [ ] Currently we're packaging python3.8 with the AppImage per
       [Sefaria's Recommendation](https://developers.sefaria.org/docs/local-installation-instructions).